Canon 750D vs R5

 The Canon R5 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 750D writes its imaging data to SDXC cards, while the Canon R5 uses CFexpress or SDXC cards.
-The Canon R5 features dual card slots, which can be very useful in case a memory card fails.
+The 750D writes its imaging data to SDXC cards, while the R5 uses CFexpress (type B) or SDXC cards.
+The R5 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 750D only has one slot.
-The Canon R5 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 750D can use UHS-I cards (up to 104 MB/s).
+The R5 supports UHS-II cards (on both slots), while the 750D can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 750D and Canon EOS R5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.